reyldigal/LW2-Plants-Species-Image-Classification-Using-Teachable-Machine/README.md

 - Demonstrate how machine learning can be applied to botanical identification
 - Provide a foundation for plant recognition tools useful in horticulture, conservation, and education

-The model was trained on a dataset of **5,000+ images** (minimum 250 per species), covering varied angles, lighting conditions, and growth stages to ensure robust generalization.
+The model was trained on a dataset of **8,000+ images** across 20 species, covering varied angles, lighting conditions, and growth stages to ensure robust generalization.

 ---